 The fish are going to feed heavily at this time.
 They are preparing for winter.
 Fish bulk up for the winter since it is the lean season in most waters.
 The water temperatures are low.
 This decreases the activity of the prey.
 Predators will become less active too.
 In the winter, fish will not expend energy on a chase unless the success rate is high.

-Learning the waters you plan to fish is essential.
+Learning the waters you plan to fish in is essential.
 Cover and structure have been mentioned.
 Achieving success at fishing means learning each waterway.
 The lakes, rivers, and streams all vary in several ways.

-The current or lack of current, the color of the water, and where the cover and structure are located has an impact.
+The current or lack of current, the color of the water, and where the cover plus structure are located has an impact.
 Some fish like current while others avoid water with too much current.
 An example is smallmouth prefer current and the largemouth likes calm waters.
 This is why knowing the species is important also.

 Rivers and Streams